teach-plt/www/notes/typing.md

          let x:int = 3 in x + x
        ```

-  3. Inference with type variables:
+  3. Inference with __type variables__:
      * Treat the `???`s as variables for types
      * Collect constraints on the type variables
      * Solve constraints by _unification_
+     + Complete: covers all simply-typed terms.
+     - Hard to give good error messages.

 Example:  Inferring the `comp` function.
 (`A`, `B`, `C` etc. are type variables.)